CompAndSave/hugo-decap-ti/content/posts/tips-will-make-spring-garden-flourish.md

 ---
-title: "Tips That Will Make Your Spring Garden Flourish"
+title: Tips That Will Make Your Spring Garden Flourish
 date: 2017-03-21T13:00:38.000Z
+authors: Awanthi Vardaraj
 slug: tips-will-make-spring-garden-flourish
-description: "Tips That Will Make Your Spring Garden Flourish"
 featured_image: /blog/images/archive/2017/03/garden-2-min.jpg
-authors: Awanthi Vardaraj
+description: Tips That Will Make Your Spring Garden Flourish
-tags: [Eco-friendly,tips,natural products]
+tags:
+  - Eco-friendly
+  - tips
+  - natural products
 ---

-"A wizard must have passed this way
+"A wizard must have passed this way\
-Since—was it only yesterday?
+Since—was it only yesterday?\
-Then all was bare, and now, behold,
+Then all was bare, and now, behold,\
-A hundred cups of living gold!"
+A hundred cups of living gold!"\
 —Emma C. Dowd, "Daffodil and Crocus," _Country Life in America: A Magazine for the Home-maker, the Vacation-seeker, the Gardener, the Farmer, the Nature-teacher, the Naturalis_t, April 1902

 Spring has sprung so it's time to start thinking about your spring garden.
 (Also cleaning out corners… But if you want cleaning advice, I suggest you read my piece about [natural cleaning solutions](https://www.tomatoink.com/blog/posts/green-cleaning-your-home.html).
 And a happy spring cleaning to you!)
 If you're a novice gardener, you may appreciate my piece here more than a seasoned pro.
 Even if you're a seasoned pro, read along; I might just say something you haven't thought of before (or failing that, I could, at the very least, amuse you).